DeepProofLog/Batched_Env/README.md

    - use_modified_rules: include this to put recursive predicates on the right-most, not used now

 2. Outputs:
-   - countries.pl: consulted by janus
+   - countries.pl: created by data_labeller and used in data_preparation
    - train_label.txt, test_label.txt, valid_label.txt
+      - Composed of the same queries as original file, with label True (they are provable) and False (they are not provable)

 ### Prepare train, test, valid queries.
 Include two tasks: generate corruptions and sample corruptions to build query files
 ```